kyma-project/examples/tracing/README.md

 ### Cluster installation

-1. Export your Environment as variable by replacing the `{environment}` placeholder in the following command and running it:
+1. Export your Environment as a variable by replacing the `{environment}` placeholder in the following command and running it:

     ```bash
     export KYMA_EXAMPLE_ENV="{environment}"